 Individuals were assigned as male or female based on call during ringing of adults or subsequent field encounters (following [15]).
 There were no conflicts across 20 instances where individuals were independently assigned twice.
 When a known-sex individual was paired with another ringed individual that individual was assigned as the opposite sex.
 This process yielded totals of 56 assigned-sex focal individuals in both 2018 and 2019, comprising 21 females and 35 males in both years.
 This slight bias towards assigned males likely arises because male calls are more audible.

-The frequencies with which individuals were assigned as resident, late migrant or early migrant differed between young and older age classes in 2017-2018, but not in 2018-2019 (Table S10).
-Specifically, in 2017-2018, late migrants were more likely to be young, and less likely to be older, than expected by chance (Table S10).
+These additional analyses showed that the frequencies with which individuals were assigned as resident, late migrant or early migrant differed between young and older age classes in 2017-2018.
+Here, late migrants were more likely to be young, and less likely to be older, than expected by chance (Table S10).
+However, there was no evidence of a similar pattern in 2018-2019 (Table S10), meaning that there was little evident age-specific variation in migratory strategy over the whole dataset.
 Similar patterns were evident when analyses were restricted to individuals whose age category was known with certainty.
-Sex-specific frequencies did not differ from random expectation in either year (Table S10).
+Sex-specific frequencies of the different migratory strategies also did not differ from random expectation in either year (Table S10).

 There was no evidence that mated pairs systematically stay together over winter.
 For 10 and 7 pairs observed in 2018 and 2019 where both adults were colour-ringed, both adults were assigned to the same most-likely class in only 1 and 2 instances respectively (always both assigned as early migrants).